Centre Pompidou Metz

 The center contains three main special exhibition galleries, each shaped like a narrow box, stacked over one another, and providing an exhibition area of over 5,000 square meters overall.
 Called the Grand Nef, the main gallery was designed with an internal height of 18 meters which allows the installation of very large artworks that can’t be exhibited in the main museum in Paris due to their size.

 Since the building is not situated in the urban center of Metz, to create a visual and symbolic relationship between Centre Pompidou and the city, the Japanese architect added large rectangular windows to each gallery conceived to “frame” the view of the city’s cathedral and other monuments and places of interests.

 The Centre Pompidou Metz does not have a permanent exhibition, but regularly organizes and accommodates semi-permanent exhibitions of modern and contemporary art (from 3 to 4 each year, on average).

 The exhibitions, either thematic or focused on a specific artist, are based on the collections of the Centre Pompidou Musée National d’Art Moderne, and/or developed in collaboration with international cultural institutions and museums.
 In the last years, the center has also featured special art commissions, including site-specific installations by Daniel Buren, Kimsooja, and Tadashi Kawamata.

 Along with special exhibitions, the program of events of the center features live performances, concerts, film screenings, conferences, lectures, and educational activities for children, families, and schools.

-Fully accessible to physically impaired persons, the Centre Pompidou Metz also includes a theater, and auditorium, a book-store, a restaurant, and a cafe.
+Fully accessible to physically impaired persons, the Centre Pompidou Metz also includes a theater, an auditorium, a book store, a restaurant, and a cafe.